KO-Rings of Full Flag Varieties: Witt rings and Tate cohomology

 where \( G\) is a semi-simple compact Lie group and \( H\) is a centralizer of a torus.
 In particular, \(H\) is always connected and of maximal rank, \ie it contains a maximal torus \(T\) of \(G\).
 In the special case when \(H=T\), we speak of the \deffont{full flag variety} \(G/T\).
 We may and will always assume that \(G\) is simply-connected.

 The thus defined flag varieties are indeed complex varieties.
 In fact, they may be realized algebraically as quotients

 where \(G_\C\) is the semi-simple algebraic group over \(\C\) corresponding to \(G\) and \(P\) is a parabolic subgroup \cite{Serre:G/P}*{Th^^e9or^^e8me~2}.
 Then the Bruhat decomposition of \(G_\C\) yields a cellular decomposition, in the algebraic sense, of \(G_\C/P\).
 In particular, flag varieties may be given the structure of CW complexes with cells only in even dimensions.
-This immediately implies: \begin{lem} The K-groups of a flag variety \(X\) are given by
+This immediately implies: \begin{lem} The \(\K\)-groups of a flag variety \(X\) are given by

-where \(n\) is the number of cells of \(X\). \end{lem} Indeed, since the singular cohomology of \(X\) is concentrated in even degrees, the Atiyah-Hirzebruch spectral sequence computing its K-theory must collapse.
+where \(n\) is the number of cells of \(X\). \end{lem} Indeed, since the singular cohomology of \(X\) is concentrated in even degrees, the Atiyah-Hirzebruch spectral sequence computing its \(\K\)-theory must collapse.
 The number of cells of a flag variety \(G/H\) is equal to the index of the Weyl group of \(H\) in the Weyl group of \(G\).

-In contrast, the Atiyah-Hirzebruch spectral sequence computing the KO-groups of \(X\) does not collapse.
+In contrast, the Atiyah-Hirzebruch spectral sequence computing the \(\KO\)-groups of \(X\) does not collapse.
 Taken by its own, this spectral sequence only yields a description of the free parts of the \(\KO\)-groups (see \autoref{lem:KO-structure} below).
-However, further structural information may be obtained by studying the relation of real to complex K-theory.
+However, further structural information may be obtained by studying the relation of real to complex \(\K\)-theory.
 Let \(\eta\) denote the generator of \(\KO^{-1}(\text{point})=\Z/2\), and let

 denote the realification and complexification maps, composed with appropriate powers of the periodicity isomorphism \( \K^i(X)\cong\K^{i-2}(X)\).
 These maps fit into a long exact sequence known as the Bott sequence, which, when \(\K^1(X)=0\), breaks up into \(6\)-term exact sequences of the following form: